MicrosoftDocs/learn/learn-pr/quantum/tbd-libraries/includes/6-numerics-library.md

 ### Content of the Numerics library

-The library provides a set of arithmetic operations signed and unsigned integers in the LittleEndian representation, and a new type to store fixed-point LittleEndian integers.
-We have three types:
+The library provides a set of arithmetic operations for signed and unsigned integers in the LittleEndian representation, and a new type to store fixed-point LittleEndian integers.
+The library supports three types:

 - `LittleEndian`: A qubit array that represents an integer where the index 0-th index denotes the least significant bit.

-- `SingedLittleEndian`: Same as `LittleEndian` but with a sign stored in [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
+- `SignedLittleEndian`: Same as `LittleEndian` but with a sign stored in [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
 - `FixedPoint`: Represents a real number consisting of a qubit array representing number of binary digits to the left of the binary point.